 Light dispersing and color tuning

-Instant Lighting and frequent switching
+Instant lighting and frequent switching

-Can be worked with low-voltage power supply
+Can be worked with a low-voltage power supply